gauravearn/rnaprocessor/README.md

 # rnaprocessor

-a processor for machine learning implementation of the target annotations and processing the transcriptomics for machine learning applications
+a processor for machine learning implementation of the target annotations and processing the transcriptomics for machine learning applications.
+This package will develop all the machine learning site specific modules for the alignment tags and also will extract the corresponding sequences across those sites.

+Gaurav Sablok \
+Academic Staff Member \
+Bioinformatics \
+Institute for Biochemistry and Biology \
+University of Potsdam \
+Potsdam,Germany

 ## Installation